About choosing a Restaurant in Mallorca

 There is a wide variety of cafes located all around the island serving breakfast, even in the smallest of villages.
 Opening times do vary so it is best to check in advance but most places open at 08:00 or earlier.
 The choice of breakfasts available depends on the restaurant, although classic Mallorcan and continental breakfasts tend to be the most common on the island.
 Traditional Mallorcan breakfast is a café con leche with an ensaïmada, a spiral-shaped pastry, or 'pa amb oli' (also known as 'pan con tomate' or 'pa amb tomàquet'), a simple slice of bread which may or may not be toasted, with tomato rubbed over and seasoned with olive oil and salt.
 There tend to be breakfast deals in most Spanish cafés where you can buy a coffee, orange juice and pastry or 'pa amb oli' for a reduced set price.

-English fry ups and American pancakes are available at certain restaurants around the island, usually located in the more touristy resorts and Palma city centre.
-Brunch is becoming a widespread global phenomenon in recent years and Mallorca is no exception, with hotel brunches usually offering a wider range of food at set prices.
+English fry ups and American pancakes are available at more touristy restaurants around the island, usually located in the holiday resorts and Palma city centre.
+Brunch is becoming a widespread global phenomenon in recent years and Mallorca is no exception, hotel brunches are a must when you want a full-on banquet breakfast.

 Lunch in Mallorca